TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Let heads drop off after death
-	- Won't it be better to implement head in terms of a hat?
-		- Hat will be separate to a head so let's have it like a body.

-- Implement recording only of mouse, so differentiate intents

 - Determinism fixes
 	- Change unordered containers to ordered ones in the mode state
 	- Change unordered containers to ordered ones in the entropy
-	- Change unordered containers to ordered ones in the visible entities
-		- Actually, just provide sort inside layers for domains that require ordering
-			- e.g. get first bomb

 - Since sending of entropy will be highly optimized for space, it makes no sense to have augs::container_with_small_size